-What Is the Pick Up Tax or Sponge Tax?
+What Is the Pick-Up Tax or Sponge Tax?

-The "pick up tax" or "sponge tax" is a state estate tax that is collected based on the state estate tax credit that the IRS allowed on the federal estate tax return, IRS Form 706, prior to January 1, 2005.
-Each state had different tax laws with regard to the pickup tax, so the amount that a state would collect varied based on that state's own estate tax laws.
+The pick-up tax or sponge tax is a state estate tax that is collected based on the state estate tax credit that the IRS allowed on the federal estate tax return, IRS Form 706, prior to Jan.
+1, 2005.
+Each state had different tax laws with regard to the pick-up tax, so the amount that a state would collect varied based on that state's own estate tax laws.
 In essence, however, the overall estate tax bill was not increased or decreased due to the pick-up tax.
 Instead, the total tax bill was apportioned between the IRS and state taxing authority.

-What Is the Future of the Virginia Estate Tax?
+Future of the Virginia Estate Tax

-was imposed for deaths that occurred between January 1, 2005, and June 30, 2007; for deaths occurring on or after July 1, 2007, Virginia stopped collecting a state estate tax.
+This regime was imposed for deaths that occurred between Jan.
+1, 2005, and June 30, 2007; for deaths occurring on or after July 1, 2007, Virginia stopped collecting a state estate tax altogether.
 The majority of states did absolutely nothing after passage of the EGTRRA and therefore no longer collect a state estate tax, but Virginia was one of a handful of states that did enact a separate state estate tax.

-Does Virginia currently collect a state inheritance tax, which is a tax assessed against the share received by each individual beneficiary of an estate as opposed to an estate tax, which is assessed against the entire estate.
+A state inheritance tax is assessed against the share received by each individual beneficiary of an estate, as opposed to an estate tax, which is assessed against the entire estate.
 Virginia residents are not as of 2018 subject to a state inheritance tax.